jonpalmisc/ibis/README.md

 A plugin for Binary Ninja and IDA Pro is included.
 These can be installed via the the included makefile with `make install-binja` and `install-ida`, respectively.

+> The plugins expect that they have been installed via symlinks.
+If you wish to
+> install them manually, replicate what is done in the Makefile.

+After installing, simply open an iBoot binary in your preferred disassembler.

+## Contributing

+Any contributions that improve Ibis' analysis or support range are welcome! :)

+### Testing

+The included integration tests reference a "corpus" and "gauntlet", which are collections of binaries I've used whilst developing this plugin.
+For a variety of reasons (repo size, copyright issues, etc.) these are not included in the repo.
+If you wish to contribute and run these tests, contact me and I can send you the exact set I am using.

+If you wish to assemble your own collection, `util/download.py` can be used to download iBoot images in bulk, and [securerom.fun](https://securerom.fun/) has a public collection of SecureROM dumps.

 ## License